watsona4/scipy2016/SciPy2016TripReport.md

 > Jupyter Notebooks to allow interactive exploration via widgets and
 > various plotting backends including matplotlib and bokeh.

-- Dynamic plotting to allow exploration of data, contrasted to matplotlib, with few lines of code
-- Can add additional dimensions to plots by faceting, overlays, dropdowns, sliders, and combinations thereof by chaining commands
-- Can compare and combine data inline, and provides interactive inspection in real time
-- Can interface with columnar and grid-based data
-- Can overlay drawings over plots with interactivity preserved
-- Can switch backends (like bokeh for ineractivity and matplotlib for publication)
-- Have extension called GeoViews for plotting on Earth’s surface
+The presenters lamented that, although most Python visualization packages generate very nice visualizations, their interfaces require sometimes many lines of code to use.
+They wanted a system that would allow dynamic plotting of data to allow exploration that didn't require much code to use.

+HoloViews is a new Python package that provides such an interface.
+The input is relatively simple, allowing for powerful, chained commands with very little coding.
+HoloViews allows adding of additional dimensions to plots by faceting, overlays, dropdowns, sliders, and combinations thereof by simply chaining commands.
+It can compare and combine data inline, and provides interactive inspection in real time.
+Additionally, HoloViews allows overlaying of drawings over plots, while preserving interactivity.
+HoloViews is only a front-end to other popular plotting packages, such as Matplotlib and Bokeh, and these backends can be switched easily.
+This is useful when publishing notebooks, as Matplotlib provides support for exporting vector graphics, while Bokeh excels at interactivity.

 ### JupyterLab: Building Blocks for Interactive Computing \[Data Science\]